opengovfoundation/hr-manual/markdown/manual.md

 The purpose of this policy is to ensure that in the workplace, no employee harasses another for any reason or in any manner.
 The conduct prohibited by this policy includes conduct in any form including but not limited to e-mail, voice mail, chat rooms, social networking, internet use or history, text messages, pictures, images, writings, words or gestures.

-While it is not easy to define precisely what harassment is, it includes: slurs, epithets, threats, derogatory comments or visual depictions, unwelcome jokes and teasing.
+While it is not easy to define precisely what harassment is, it includes: slurs, epithets, threats, derogatory comments or visual depictions, unwelcome jokes, and teasing.

 For authoritative guidance on legally prohibited harassment and boundaries, please consult the [U.S. Equal Employment Opportunity Commission](https://www.eeoc.gov/laws/index.cfm).